4th Grade Curriculum

 (AD 376–1563)

 History is taught chronologically and encompasses a combination of church history and the history of Western civilization.
-During this time period, the church began as a thriving institution, suffered major corruption, and was brought back to the Truth by God’s grace through the faithfulness of bold reformers.
+During this time period, the church began as a thriving institution, suffered major corruption, and was brought back to the truth of God’s word by God’s grace through the faithfulness of bold reformers.
 Students follow the church through history as they study each major emperor and his impact on the Middle Ages.
 The students watch Europe transform from scattered villages to developed nations as countries battle each other and create alliances.
 Studying church history along with the developing nationalism in Europe allows the students to see God’s mighty hand at work during the Dark Ages.
 With an emphasis on chivalry and honor, students learn to fight for what is good, true, and beautiful.

 Language Arts